 The newsletter archives also include information on First Reading, the social issues magazine published by the ESPC between 1990 and 1998.

 fACT Sheets published by the ESPC provide background information and analysis on a variety of social issues.

 Our website has over 1200 documents produced by the ESPC over it’s 85 plus year history.

 The Edmonton Social Planning Council provides research services to social advocacy organizations in Edmonton!
 Are you seeking publications or statistics in social policy areas such as:

 Housing, Transportation, Health, Education, Food Security, Income Security Programs, Urban Issues, Social Services, Women, Disabilities, Poverty, Immigration, Families, Children and Child Care, Seniors, Indigenous Peoples, Labour Force, Crime and Safety … and more!

-If you or your organization needs a hand finding information about local social issues or related topics, contact our Research Coordinator, Sandra Ngo, by phone at 780.423.2031 or by email at firstname.lastname@example.org.
+If you or your organization needs help finding information about local social issues or related topics, contact us by email at email@example.com.